On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Experimental Results

-\textbf{Takeaways:} Aggression minimization through competitive cascades outperforms blocking techniques.
-Specifically, using $IC$ models, a reduction of 57\% of the initial total aggression score of the network is achieved, in contrast to the 8\% of the blocking methods.
-Using $LT$ models, even though competitive cascades are more efficient in terms of aggression reduction, the gradual aggression score increase during the diffusion process suggests that node blocking should be preferred.
-However, it should be noted here that even if blocking mechanisms were undisputedly superior to competitive cascades in terms of aggression reduction, they are also too invasive.
-This means that they disrupt the network heavily as they completely remove nodes and edges, as it is also observed in Twitter.
-Therefore, even with the proper selection of e.g. users to block, the effects of this action are observable by many users and disrupt their experience.
+\textbf{Takeaways:} Aggression minimization in Twitter through competitive cascades outperforms blocking techniques.
+Specifically, using $IC$ models a reduction of 61.2\% with respect to the total initial aggression score of the network is achieved, in contrast to the 8\% of the blocking methods.
+Similarly, $LT$ models are able to reach an aggression reduction of 50\%.
+The employment of $BD$ seed strategy is of crucial importance to the overall minimization process.
+Particularly, it is the reason behind the high aggression reduction in both $IC$ and $LT$ models, while specifically for $LT$ it constitutes the only option for the seed strategies as the rest lead to instabilities of the overall reduction.
+Last, it should be noted that even if blocking mechanisms were undisputedly superior to competitive cascades in terms of aggression reduction, they would be still too invasive.
+This means that they disrupt the network heavily by completely removing nodes and edges, as it is also observed in Twitter~\cite{milosavljevic2016banning}.
+Therefore, even with the proper selection of users to block, the effects of this action are observable by many users and disrupt their experience.
 These observations cover the second and last part of \textit{Contributions~\ref{contribution2}} and\textit{~\ref{contribution3}}.